Date, healthy nutrition, longevity, aphrodisiac, diet

 IS THE SECRET TO SEDUCTION ON A PLATE?

-COURTSHIP: YOUR CHANCE OF A SECOND DATE DEPENDS ON THE FIRST DINNER MENU
+COURTESY: THE CHANCE OF A SECOND DATE DEPENDS ON THE FIRST DINNER MENU

-A bouquet of flowers, avoiding talking about your ex, choosing a seductive fragrance—these alone are not enough.
-It turns out that food choices during a first date play a crucial role in determining whether a relationship takes off.
-This is the finding of a scientific study published in the journal Appetite by researchers from the University of Leeds.
-The sociological experiment analyzed couples participating in a blind date on the reality show First Dates, broadcast by Twenty Twenty TV.
+A bouquet of flowers, avoiding talking about one’s ex, choosing a seductive perfume – these alone are not enough.
+It turns out for a relationship to get off the ground, food choices during the first date play a key role.
+This is the finding of a scientific study published in the journal Appetite by researchers at the University of Leeds.
+The sociological experiment analyzed couples participating in a blind date on the Reality Show “First Date” broadcast on Twenty Twenty TV.

 FIRST DATE MENU: WHAT IT MEANS AND WHAT IT REPRESENTS